 “Something as innocent as dish soap can still have a dark side.” -Melissa Breyer

 Have you ever stopped to think about the ingredients looming in your dishwasher detergent?
 When it comes to safeguarding your health, it is easy to overlook common household products.
 Detergents are typically used to make things clean and safe, so there is a tendency to think of them as being clean too.
 But that isn’t often the case.
 Even the leading brands of dishwashing detergent can contain ingredients that are extremely hazardous, bleach being one of the biggest contenders.
+So, what is the best non toxic dishwasher detergent to use?
+To find out, lets explore the components of a safe detergent.

 The toxic bleach and fragrance chemicals found in conventional dishwasher detergents are incredibly difficult to wash away.
 They aren’t rinsed off with the soap suds.
 Instead, they are absorbed into your dishes, especially Tupperware and glass.
 They stay long after the dishes are done drying, transferring into your food or drink.